dongjuns/dongjuns.github.io/_posts/2019-04-10-Machine-Learning-Set-up.md

 sudo reboot
 ```

-You can check your graphic information also CUDA.
+You can check your graphics information also CUDA.
 ```
 # nvcc -V